 Office of Homelessness - SB 402 by Sen. Joyner and HB 93 by Rep. Reed would create the Office of Homelessness within the Dept. of Children and Families.
-The

-Office would have funds that could be used to help families pay bills including past due utility costs.
-Both bills passed out of their second referenced committees.
+The Office would have funds that could be used to help families pay bills including past due utility costs.
+SB 402 passed out of its second committee and HB 93 is ready for the floor.